geoserver/geoserver/doc/en/user/source/styling/sld-reference/textsymbolizer.rst

      - **Description**
    * - ``<Radius>``
      - No
-     - Specifies the size of the halo radius, in pixels.
+     - The halo radius, in pixels.
        Value may contain :ref:`expressions <sld_reference_parameter_expressions>`.
        Default is ``1``.
    * - ``<Fill>``
      - No
-     - Specifies the color and opacity of the halo via ``CssParameter`` elements for ``fill`` and ``fill-opacity``.
+     - The color and opacity of the halo via ``CssParameter`` elements for ``fill`` and ``fill-opacity``.
        See :ref:`sld_reference_fill` for full syntax.
        The parameter values may contain :ref:`expressions <sld_reference_parameter_expressions>`.